 To help you figure out what your strengths and weaknesses are.

 Try thinking of three to five people whose opinions you trust.

-Who have had the chance to live or work with you for an extended period of time.
-You want people who have observed your behavior and character in a number of different situations.
+Who has had the chance to live or work with you for an extended period of time?
+You want people who have observed your behavior and character in some different situations.

 Perhaps a mentor or advisor, your spouse, a best friend, siblings, your parent(s).